rebahama/Project-1/README.md

 # Pizzapal
 Pizzapal is a restaurant website where you will be presented with a pizza menu, then you can order either by phone or by the contactform.
 Pizzapal is targeting people mostly located in Sweden, Stockholm at any age.
 There will be a contactform where you can contact the resaturant should you have any questions.
+# User stories
+As a user I would like a restaurant that is very simple with not to much information on the webpage, I would also like the site to display opening hours, price of the food and the phonenumber on one page so that I can order my food easy and simple without the need to navigate through diffrent pages to find one pice of information.

 # Features

+ ## Navigation

  ![Wirerame picture homepage](docs/wireframe1.png)
- ## Navigation

-1. The navigation menu will have 4 clickable links.
-Pizzapal, Home,Menu and Contact
+*  The navigation menu will have 4 clickable links.
+Pizzapal, Home, Menu and Contact
-2. The navigation menu will always be available, it will not disappear when you click another page on the website.
+*  The navigation menu will always be available, it will not disappear when you click another page on the website.
-3. The navigation will clearly tell the user what page they will be on.
+*  The navigation will clearly tell the user what page they will be on.
-4. The navigation will be using font and color that contrast with the background.
+*  The navigation will be using font and color that contrast with the background for good accessibility score.

 ## Homepage